Faculty Semester Guides

 Enable your course in Blackboard

 New courses in Blackboard are not available for students until you make them available.
-This means that you, as the instructor, need to turn on or enable your course(s) so they become visible to your students in Blackboard..
-Because your students have been directed to access your course syllabus through Blackboard, it is important that you enable your course(s) no later than the first day of class each semester, listed below.
+This means that you, as the instructor, need to turn on or enable your course(s) so they become visible to your students in Blackboard.
+Your students have been directed to access your course syllabus through Blackboard so it's important that you enable your course(s) no later than the first day of class each semester.

 Semester Start Dates: